 Relating Global Tensions: Modern Tribalism and Postmodern Nationalism - James P.

 Abstract: What is the relationship in the contemporary world between the abstract global peace of state-initiated violence from above and the embodied violence of persons hacking into others with machetes as they lay on the ground?
 Can this be explained simply in terms of the difference between the rationalising modern nation-state and resurgent tribalism?

-This article explores the contradictions associated with peace and violence in a globalising - localising world, both generally and in relation to violence in Rwanda and Bosnia-Kosovo.
-The article is intended predominantly as a political essay opening up lines of understanding.
-It argues that the postmodernists hopes that postnationalism will offer a way out of the mess is thoroughly misplaced.
+Wrestling with Japanese Tribalism Emerging Collaborative Opportunities For India and Japan - Lambert, Bruce Henry.
 Abstract: Japanese firms, with their strong technology base and high domestic factor costs, have the potential of teaming with India, with its more basic infrastructure and eight times the population.
 Japan's poorly-performing excess capital could fuel India's strongly-developing middle class and robust entrepreneurialism.
 Especially promising are collaborative information technology projects.
 What stands in the way of a greatly expanded relationship?
 Much of the blockage stems from Japan's insularism, an impetus here labeled tribalism.
 A hopeful dimension is that this tribalism can be clearly defined as archaic, recognized as detrimental, and then toned-down.

 Tribalism: First Things First - Jeff Ballabon.
 In today's world, largely as a result of Judaism-Christianity-Islam-Enlightenment, we tend to overlook the real tectonic plates along which human conflicts erupt: tribes.
-Tribalism - simple, instinctual, unintellectual, amoral tribalism - is a far more potent force than any of the big unifying universalist ideas to which we generally attribute the great victories and tragedies of civilized humanity.
+Tribalism - simple, instinctual,Rolex Replica Watches unintellectual, amoral tribalism - is a far more potent force than any of the big unifying universalist ideas to which we generally attribute the great victories and tragedies of civilized humanity.

-Jeux De Masques: Postmodern Tribalism - Michel Maffesoli, Charles R. Foulkes
+Jeux De Masques: Postmodern Tribalism - Michel Maffesoli, Charles R. Foulkes.

+Tribalism & Racism among the Ancient Greeks - A Weberian Perspective.
+Michael Bakaoukas.
 Abstract: Were the ancients Greeks racists in the modern sense of the term racist?
-The terms ancient Greek proto-racism, tribalism (and/or racism) are used here to denote the abstract, narcissistic notion that not only the non-Greek barbarians, but also certain ancient Greek tribes should be excluded from the Hellenic community, for they were considered to be inferior compared with the general Hellenic civilization.
+The terms ancient Greek proto-racism, tribalism are used here to denote the abstract, narcissistic notion that not only the non-Greek barbarians, but also certain ancient Greek tribes should be excluded from the Hellenic community, for they were considered to be inferior compared with the general Hellenic civilization.
 The present paper analyses comparatively the social phenomena of ancient Greek tribalism and modern racism in order to answer the following question: what distinguishes the ancient Greek racism from the modern one?

-Relating Global Tensions: Modern Tribalism and Postmodern Nationalism.
+Relating Global Tensions: Modern Tribalism and Postmodern Nationalism - Paul James.